 “No problem,” he said, “I have kids.
 I also work the school playgrounds this time of year.
 I’ve noticed everybody kind of needs school to start.”

 *In the spirit of full disclosure I wrote most of this post with a six-year-old intermittently screaming in the background.

 Kari Wagner-Peck has a master’s degree in social work.
 Her career path includes: clinical work with survivors of abuse, advocacy and public education.
 She finds parenting to be a funny, trying and rewarding adventure.
 She believes disability is a natural part of life not to be feared or pitied but accepted.
 She and her husband and son live with two rescue dogs.
-She has been with Legacy Publishing Company on the Parental Support Line since 2013.
+She has been with Empowering Parents on the 1-on-1 Coach since 2013.
 You can follow her at atypicalson.com and on Twitter @atypicalson.